-Kansas City Kansas Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Public Housing Homeownership, Veteran Affairs Supportive Housing (VASH), and Mainstream Voucher programs.
-As of May 27th, 2022, Kansas City Kansas Housing Authority has 1 waiting lists that are open now or opening soon.
+Kansas City Kansas Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Public Housing Homeownership, Veteran Affairs Supportive Housing (VASH), and Mainstream Voucher programs.

-Kansas City Kansas Housing Authority serves Kansas City.
+Kansas City Kansas Housing Authority offers Public Housing and Section 8 Housing rental assistance in Kansas City.

 |Kansas City Kansas Housing Authority Public Housing||Open Until Further Notice|

 |Kansas City, Kansas Housing Choice Voucher||Closed|

 As of September 24th, 2022, Kansas City Kansas Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

 For more information, visit the KCKHA Section 8 webpage here.